Daisy Jones & the Six: Development

 The series was announced on July 25, 2019.
 The series was adapted for television by Scott Neustadter and Michael H. Weber, who serve as executive producers alongside Reese Witherspoon and Lauren Neustadter.
 Taylor Jenkins Reid, the author of the novel, also produces the series.
 Production companies involved in the series are Hello Sunshine, Circle of Confusion and Amazon Studios.

 Casting

 In mid November 2019, it was announced that Riley Keough and Camila Morrone had joined the cast of the series.
 In February 2020, Sam Claflin, Suki Waterhouse, Nabiyah Be, Will Harrison, Josh Whitehouse, and Sebastian Chacon joined the cast of the series.
 In October 2021, Tom Wright and Jacqueline Obradors were cast in starring and recurring capacity, respectively.
 The following November, Timothy Olyphant joined the series in a recurring role.

 Filming

-The series was originally start to production in April 2020, but postponed to 2021 due to the COVID-19 pandemic.
+The series was originally supposed to start production in April 2020, but was postponed to 2021 due to the COVID-19 pandemic.
 It began filming in late September 2021 and wrapped in early May 2022 in New Orleans.